-As for the wireless scanning tools, Carista, Foseal, and BAFX as examples, they sometimes come with different variables, some are connected via Bluetooth and others connected via Wi-Fi.
+As for the wireless scanning tools, Carista, Foseal, and BAFX as examples, they sometimes come with different variables.
+Some are connected via Bluetooth, and others are connected via Wi-Fi.
 If your Wi-Fi goes down, that could be a problem, especially if you are in the middle of acting like an ECU update.
 If you’ve got a strong Wi-Fi connection, you should not run into any problems.

 * Techstream Software